rseal/GnuRadar/readme.txt

 Dependencies:

 1. Latest version of the boost libraries.
-2. Latest version of boost jam ( bjam ).
+2. Latest version of gnuradio.
 3. Latest version of boost-book ( optional ).
 4. Latest version of FLTK1.
 5. Latest CommandLineParser library ( see local repo ).